 - Ex-offender assistance

 - Community service

-Three principles from the foundation for restorative justice:
+Three principles form the foundation for restorative justice:

 - Justice requires that we work to restore those who have been injured.

 - Those most directly involved and affected by crime should have the opportunity to participate fully in the response if they wish.